Localization Imaging of Exosomes

 In Eastern medicine, diet is the root of medical treatment, and there is the belief that, essentially, the root of medicine that heals sickness and diet that promotes health is the same.
 From this point of view, by opening up a wide range of possibilities for both medical treatment and food, exosome research can be said to be the modern version of the concept that a balanced diet leads to a healthy body.

-Exosomes have a diameter of 30 to 150 nm.
-Therefore, localization is difficult to observe with normal fluorescence microscopes because it is hard to bring the image into focus.
+Localization is difficult to observe with normal fluorescence microscopes because it is hard to bring the image into focus.
 Also, flow cytometers, which evaluate particle characteristics by using the scattered light or fluorescent light obtained when a cell or minute particle is irradiated with a laser beam, are not able to check localization or evaluate changes over time.

 The unique optical sectioning technology in the All-in-One Fluorescence Microscope BZ-X800 uses an electronic projection element for structured illumination to realize hitherto unseen clarity in images.
 Localization and changes over time are both displayed clearly.